lychitree/ipod4-7.0-boot/README.md

 # ipod4-7.0-boot

-This is a script to generate files to boot iPod4,1 running 7.0 (11A465) without the use of python and custom KeysServer with futurerestore.
+This is a script to generate files to boot iPod4,1 running 7.0 (11A465) without the use of python and custom KeysServer with futurerestore. *(This script is for macos only, but can be replicated on linux and even windows.)*

 To run the script, run the command `./patch.sh` in Terminal.